Gravity block energy storage

 This energy storage is the same as the Wivenhoe pumped hydro:

-• Water drops of 76 metres to generate electricity.
+• The water drops 76 metres to generate electricity.

 This storage would need: